-The Company's cash reserves of \$2,397,000 as at October 31, 2016 are insufficient to meet anticipated cash needs for working capital and capital expenditures through the next twelve months, nor are they sufficient to see the current research and development initiatives through to completion.
+The Company's cash reserves of \$1,323,000 as at April 30, 2017 are insufficient to meet anticipated cash needs for working capital and capital expenditures, nor are they sufficient to see the current research and development initiatives through to completion.
 To the extent that the Company does not believe it has sufficient liquidity to meet its current obligations, management considers securing additional funds primarily through equity arrangements to be of utmost importance.

-The Company's long-term liquidity depends on its ability to access the capital markets, which depends substantially on the success of the Company's ongoing research and development programs, as well as economic conditions relating to the state of the capital markets generally.
+The Company's liquidity depends on its ability to access the capital markets, which depends substantially on the success of the Company's ongoing research and development programs, as well as economic conditions relating to the state of the capital markets generally.
 Accessing the capital markets is particularly challenging for companies that operate in the biotechnology industry.